-- a. \square Allow an extension for reassessments and reevaluations for up to one year past the due date. - b. \boxtimes Allow the option to conduct evaluations, assessments, and person-centered service planning meetings virtually/remotely in lieu of face-to-face meetings. - c.
-Adjust prior approval/authorization elements approved in waiver. - d.
+- a \boxtimes Allow an extension for reassessments and reevaluations for up to one year past the due date. - b Allow the option to conduct evaluations, assessments, and person-centered service planning meetings virtually/remotely in lieu of face-to-face meetings. - d Adjust assessment requirements - e

-Adjust assessment requirements - e. \boxtimes Add an electronic method of signing off on required documents such as the personcentered service plan.
+Add an electronic method of signing off on required documents such as the personcentered service plan.